solodon4/Mach7/README.md

 to work.
 This is a work in progress, so before you start working with a particular syntax, check examples with that syntax and make note of which of headers they include.
 We will clear this eventually leaving only one header, but at the moment it is a mess, and the most intuitive match.hpp is probably not the header you want as it represents older experiments.
-The most recent experimentation and the header you are prpobably looking for is [mach7/type_switchN-patterns-xtl.hpp](https://github.com/solodon4/Mach7/blob/master/code/mach7/type_switchN-patterns-xtl.hpp).
+The most recent experimentation and the header you are probably looking for is [mach7/type_switchN-patterns-xtl.hpp](https://github.com/solodon4/Mach7/blob/master/code/mach7/type_switchN-patterns-xtl.hpp).

 The library is not yet suitable for multi-threaded environment.
 Lock-free version of vtbl-map is in the works.